wrth1337/RX/README.md

 ```

 ## Planned or possible extensions
-- Strings, floats, and more data types
+- let bindings
-- Interactive REPL
+- Strings and more data types
 - Input/output primitives (with controlled side effects)
 - Type system or type hints
 - Rewriting traces and visual debugging tools